openebs-archive/openebs-docs/docs/deploycstor.md

     openebs-snapshot-operator-849f69b9bb-2vqwl   2/2       Running   0          10m\
     ```

 7. If you are using cStor Pool which is created using external disks, then apply the sample PVC yaml file which can be used to create OpenEBS cStor volume with default CAS Template values.
-This sample PVC yaml will use default storage class *openebs-cstor-disk* created as part of *openebs-config.yaml* installation.
+This sample PVC yaml will use storage class named *openebs-cstor-disk* which is created as part of *openebs-config.yaml* installation.

 8. Apply the sample pvc yaml file to create cStor volume on cStor Pool created using external disks by following command.